English (For 2016–2017 academic year) Professors

 A course in 20th- and 21st-century writers and the forces — historical, social and cultural — that shaped their work.
 This course focuses on traditional forms of nonfiction, such as literary journalism, the memoir, and the personal essay, as well as innovative forms that blur the boundaries between fiction, nonfiction and poetry.
 Among the writers are Henry Adams, Mary McCarthy, James Agee, Truman Capote, Norman Mailer, Hunter S. Thompson, Tom Wolfe, Joan Didion, David Foster Wallace, Susan Orlean, and Dave Eggers.
 368 After Genocide: Memory and Representation P. Balakian

-This course is an investigation of the impact of genocide on the self and the imagination’s representations in literature, film, and art; primary texts include poetry, memoir, video testimony, film, and visual art.
+An investigation of the impact of genocide on the self and the imagination’s representations in literature, film, and art; primary texts include poetry, memoir, video testimony, film, and visual art.
 Scholarly methodology involves readings of literary criticism and theoretical work in the study of trauma, literary theory, and testimony.
 Among the questions the course asks are: How does trauma shape imagination and open up access to the site of disaster that is now carried in fragments which inform memory?
 How do representations of violence shape and inflect aesthetic orientations and literary and artistic forms?
-The course concerns itself with the aftermath of two 20th-century genocides —that of the Armenians in Turkey during World War I and of the Jews in Europe during World War II —both seminal events of the 20th century that, in various ways, become models for ensuring genocides.
+The course concerns itself with the aftermath of two 20th-century genocides — that of the Armenians in Turkey during World War I and of the Jews in Europe during World War II — both seminal events of the 20th century that, in various ways, become models for ensuing genocides.
 Students are permitted to write about other post-genocidal texts with the instructor’s permission.
 This course is crosslisted as PCON 368

 A course in canonical and cutting-edge works from the 1930s to the present.
 When journalists borrow the tools of fiction writers to craft compelling true stories, we call them literary.
 Students read and analyze texts by such writers as Joseph Mitchell, Calvin Trillin, John Hersey, Truman Capote, Norman Mailer, Hunter S. Thompson, Tom Wolfe, Joan Didion, Michael Herr, Tracy Kidder, Jane Kramer, Susan Orlean, and Alec Wilkinson.
 For the final project, students research and write a work of literary journalism.
-385 Literature of the 16th Century M. Maurer
+385 Drama, Fiction, and Poetry of Tudor England M. Maurer

 A study of the impact of Renaissance science and political and economic turmoil on English literature through the revolution of mid-century.
 The course includes works in prose, poetry, and drama of the “metaphysical” and “cavalier” schools: Donne, Jonson, Webster, Herbert, Herrick, Browne, Marvell, and their contemporaries.
 (Pre-1800 course.)
 388 British Fiction I, ca. 1700–1870 C. Harsh, D. Knuth Klenck